plone/training/reusable.rst

     .. seealso::

-        The configuration registry wanted to solve a problem, but we will now stumble over a problem that did not get resolved properly.
+        The configuration registry was meant to solve a problem, but we will now stumble over a problem that did not get resolved properly.

-        Our permission is an utility.
+        Our permission is a utility.
 Our browser views declare this permission as a requirement for viewing them.

         When our browser views get registered, the permissions must exist already.
 If you try to register the permissions after the views, Zope won't start because it doesn't know about the permissions.

-Lets modify the file :file:`configure.zcml`
+Let's modify the file :file:`configure.zcml`

 .. code-block:: xml
     :linenos: